Jwilles/snus-finder/README.md

+## Snus App

+A fun project for a friend that finds the closest US snus retailer and provides you with walking directions using a combination of NightmareJS and Google Maps API

+You can find this app deployed via Digital Ocean at https://findmesnus.io

-## Install
+## Usage

+1. Clone the repo

-To install run "npm install" from the root directory
+2. Install the app with the command "npm install" from the outer directory

-## Run

-After install simply run the app with "npm start" from the root directory
+3. Run the app with the command "npm start" from the outer directory